Skip to content

 Getting Info About Partitions

-Our command slurmpic shows information about partitions, including the member nodes, their current utilization, and some summary statistics.1 By default it displays the shared partition.
+Our command slurmpic shows information about partitions, including the member nodes, their current utilization, and some summary statistics.1 Text is color-coded to try to indicate how fully consumed nodes are.
+By default it displays the shared partition.
 Specific partitions can be displayed using slurmpic -p partitionname.
 All of the nodes in all of the GPU partitions can be displayed with slurmpic -g.
-Run slurmpic -h to see usage notes.
+Individual GPU-containing partitions can be shown with slurmpic -g -p partitionname Important: Run slurmpic -h to see important usage notes!

 scontrol show partition partitionname

-The command sinfo shows information about all of the partitions.
+slurmpic is based on the SLURM command sinfo, which shows information about nodes and partitions.
 It has many options, so you can also use it to see information about nodes.
 (Note: Partitions which require group membership to submit to are only visible via sinfo to members of those groups.
 Because the local command slurmpic uses sinfo to retrieve information, the output of slurmpic -a (show all nodes) will omit those private PI partitions' nodes.)

 CPU Partitions